 Bob Collins has enjoyed playing drums since high school.
 He has played in a number of rock bands and during college played in school musicals, Jazz bands and symphonies.
 During graduate school when he did not have access to a trap set, he studied African drumming (Ghana) and also started playing snare drum for Morris dancing, first as a member of Ann Arbor Morris and Sword and now for Foggy Bottom Morris Men.
 Locally he played in the obscure party band Not for the Cynical (NFTC) and is widely not known as the first drummer for The New St. George.
 He greatly enjoys playing in Frog Hammer, and looks forward to growing with the band in years to come.

 Jim Besser : Anglo concertina

 A survivor of the 1960s Folk Scare, Jim has been playing in contra and square dance bands for more than 35 years, primarily on Anglo concertina.
-Current bands include The Squeezers, a trio doing an eclectic mix of music on three squeezeboxes, and Otter Loop, a traditional New England contra dance band.
-He is also member of a group playing for Civil War reenactment balls and played for years in the house band of an Appalachian clogging group.
+Current bands include 2ManyButtons, a duo playing an eclectic mix of music on English and Anglo concertinas, and Terra Nova, a band playing modern Euro acoustic music.
 Since 2006 he has been musician for the Foggy Bottom Morris Men.

 Richard Seidel (1950-2015)